pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 Below is an image of the `Altair 8800`_, the first personal computer that regular people could buy.
 Notice that it is missing a monitor and a keyboard!
-The first computers loaded the instructions by flipping switches.
+The first computers loaded instructions by flipping switches.
 A pattern of switches represented a machine instruction.
-So you'd flip lots of switches, then hit the "Run" switch.
+So you'd flip switches, hit store, flip more switches, hit store, and keep at it until all instructions and data were entered.
+When you were finally done you would hit the "Run" button.
 And the lights would blink.

 .. figure:: Altair_8800.jpg
     :width: 400px